 - Magnesium: Magnesium assists in muscular relaxation; if you lack this mineral, you can suffer from constipation.

 - Calcium: Calcium helps with contracting body muscles.
 Lacking or having too much calcium in the body can cause sluggish muscle contraction in the colon, resulting in constipation.
 This is such a slippery slope, so you need to get the right dosage from your dietician.

 - Potassium: Potassium is essential for muscular contraction regulation.
-Low potassium levels can interfere with the contraction of intestinal muscles, severely slowing food and waste transit, causing bloating and constipation.
+Low potassium levels can interfere with the contraction of intestinal muscles, severely slowing food and waste transit, and causing bloating and constipation.

 - Sodium: When your sodium levels are high, your body draws in water from your intestines to restore normal salt concentration.
 Your body becomes dehydrated, causing constipation.

 For people like us on the carnivore diet, our kidneys excrete these electrolytes quicker than we can restore them.
-And this can be the reason why most people on the meat-only lifestyle experience constipation and bloating.
+And this can be the reason why most people on the meat-only lifestyle experience carnivore diet constipation and bloating.